tensorflow/docs/site/en/api_docs/python/tf/strings/regex_full_match.md

 * <b>`input`</b>: A `Tensor` of type `string`.
     A string tensor of the text to be processed.
 * <b>`pattern`</b>: A `Tensor` of type `string`.
-    A 1-D string tensor of the regular expression to match the input.
+    A scalar string tensor containing the regular expression to match the input.
 * <b>`name`</b>: A name for the operation (optional).